 (6) The decision referred to in subsection (5)(g) must contain, at a minimum, the information specified in Annex II of the Protocol.

-(7) The Biodiversity Unit shall provide a copy of the information under subsection (5)(g), in writing, to the national focal point of each Party that informs the Secretariat in advance that it does not have access to the Biosafety Clearing-House.
+(7) The Sustainable Development and Environment Division shall provide a copy of the information under subsection (5)(g), in writing, to the national focal point of each Party that informs the Secretariat in advance that it does not have access to the Biosafety Clearing-House.

 (8) Subsections (5)(g), (6) and (7) do not apply to decisions regarding field trials.